Nets start fast, beat Clippers to take No. 7 seed in East

 Nets: Harris’ 23 points in the first half were his most in any half in his career.

-Clippers: Lou Williams became the 13th active player to appear in 1,000 regular-season games. … Coach Doc Rivers said Leonard and George would most likely play together again before the playoffs but he wasn’t sure about Patrick Beverley (left calf strain). … Ivica Zubac had 15 rebounds, giving him 10 or more in a career-high four straight games.
+Clippers: Lou Williams became the 13th active player to appear in 1,000 regular-season games. … Coach Doc Rivers said Leonard and George would most likely play together again before the playoffs but he wasn’t sure about Beverley. … Ivica Zubac had 15 rebounds, giving him 10 or more in a career-high four straight games.

 JACQUE’S JOB